 What is Anthropology 2013: What It Means to be Human

 Anthropology is a search for what it means to be human, a documentation of human life and possibility.
 Anthropologists ask the big questions about human life.
-Anthropology is “a scholarly discipline that aims to describe in the broadest possible sense what it means to be human” (Lavenda & Schultz; see Introduction to Anthropology).
+Anthropology is “a scholarly discipline that aims to describe in the broadest possible sense what it means to be human” (Lavenda and Schultz 2018, 5; see Introduction to Anthropology).

 What is Anthropology 2013?
 Anthropology is Growing